Evidence — Key Findings from 1,227 Arkansas Public Records

 ATRS’s $23.7 billion portfolio now holds $50 million in non-tradable sovereign debt that cannot be sold before maturity, purchased without an independent credit analysis at any stage of the process.

 3g.
-37 pages of analysis for other investments, zero pages for Israel Bonds
+37 pages of analysis for other investments, zero pages for these bonds

 The publicly-posted APERS board packets for the May 15 Investment Subcommittee and June 11 Full Board meetings reveal a stark contrast in how the board handled different investment decisions at the same meetings.